-The purpose of the Fund is to facilitate the effective participation of developing State Contracting Parties of the region, in particular the least developed among them, and small island developing States, and as appropriate, territories and possessions in the work of the Commission and its subsidiary bodies, including assistance directed towards:
+The purpose of the DS Fund is to facilitate the effective participation of developing State Contracting Parties of the region, in particular the least developed among them, and small island developing States, and as appropriate, territories and possessions in the work of the Commission and its subsidiary bodies, including assistance directed towards:

 improved conservation and management of the fishery resources and the development of fisheries for such resources; and

 building capacity in key areas such as monitoring, control and surveillance, compliance and enforcement, data collection, verification and analysis, stock assessment and scientific research.

+Participation in the meeting of the Commission and the Compliance and Technical Committee meetings and workshops of the Scientific Committee.

-The use of the Fund shall be underpinned by the principles of transparency and accountability.
+The use of the DS Fund shall be underpinned by the principles of transparency and accountability.

 Resourcing

+The DS Fund is a budget category (as provided by Financial Regulation 2.4).
+The Commission at its Annual Meeting shall adopt a budget and allocate funds to this budget category.
+Each member of the Commission shall contribute to the DS Fund (as provided by Article 15 of the Convention).

-By 31 January each year, the Executive Secretary will write to members of the Commission, cooperating non Contracting Parties and other sources of support, seeking voluntary contributions to the Fund for the subsequent financial year.
+By 31 January each year, the Executive Secretary will write to members of the Commission, cooperating non Contracting Parties and other sources of support, seeking voluntary contributions to the DS Fund for the subsequent financial year.

+Maximum 60% of the annual budget amount of the DS Fund shall be allocated for participation in the Annual Meeting of the Commission and maximum 40% shall be allocated for participation in the meeting or workshops of the Scientific Committee.

 Procedure for technical assistance and capacity-building

-Applications by those eligible to access the Fund shall be submitted to the Executive Secretary in the form contained in Schedule A at least 45 days before the annual meeting of the Commission.
+Applications by those eligible to access the DS Fund pursuant to Article 1 a) and b) shall be submitted to the Executive Secretary in the form contained in Schedule A at least 45 days before the annual meeting of the Commission.
 The Executive Secretary shall promptly circulate any such applications.

 An application may also be submitted by an appropriate subregional or regional organisation or arrangement on behalf of one or more of those eligible.